-Creative Coding is a one semester introductory computer programming course that lays the foundation for understanding the principles and practices of computer diverse range of students, including those who may have never before considered programming.
+Creative Coding is a one semester introductory computer programming course that lays the foundation for understanding the principles and practices of computer science.
+The course is designed to reach a broad and diverse range of students, including those who may have never before considered programming.
 Students learn how to build websites using HTML and CSS.
 Students will develop problem-solving and computational thinking skills in the context of learning fundamental computer science concepts.